Alfresco/acs-deployment/docs/helm/eks-deployment.md

     ```

 2. Use the kubectl command to create the cluster roles required by the ingress service.

     ```bash
     kubectl apply -f ingress-rbac.yaml -n alfresco
     ```

 3. Locate the ID of the security

-4. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` with the ARN of the certificate created in the DNS section):
+4. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` and `YOUR-DOMAIN-NAME` with the ARN of the certificate and hosted zone created in the DNS section):

     ```bash
     helm install acs-ingress stable/nginx-ingress \
     --set controller.scope.enabled=true \